Jandakast/ZenScript-VSCodeLanguage/README.md

 ## Install Instructions
 - Clone or Download -> Download Zip
-- Unzip to your .vscode\extensions folder (Default location on Windows is %appdataroamin%\.vscode\extensions)
+- Unzip to your .vscode\extensions folder (Default location on Windows is %USERPROFILE%\.vscode\extensions)

 -----------------------------------------------------------------------------------------------------------